Facet Joint Injection/Medial Branch Nerve Block (cervical, thoracic, lumbar)

 How is the procedure done?

-A small needle is advanced with the help of a fluoroscopy or x-ray machine.
+A small needle is advanced with the help of a fluoroscopy or machine.
 Brief x-rays are taken to help direct the needle to the correct location.
 A small amount of local anesthetic and possibly steroid are slowly injected in the appropriate location.

 What are my risks?
 What are common complications?